codewithvoid/AskDevs/README.md

 ## 🛡️ License

-LinkFree is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+LinkFree is licensed under the MIT License - see the []() file for details.

 ## 💪 Thanks to all Contributors